 Getting Started with Advanced Account Trees

-If you haven’t used Account Trees before, you’ll find the setup under My Workspace, Settings.
+If you haven’t used Account Trees before, you’ll find the setup under Reports, Report Tools.
 Then it’s as simple as applying this Account Tree on the reports (click the cog next to the selected organisation name when filtering the report).

 One final quick tip for you.
 If you are sharing Calxa with colleagues, you can restrict their access to editing Account Trees in the user permissions.